 - We do not want to stick the tiles to the floor.
 Do you have carpet tiles that just "loose-lay?"

-The only option you may have are the interlocking carpet tiles.
-These carpet tiles does not need to be adhered to the floor.
-Carpeted floor mats can loose-lay.
+The only option you may have are the carpet floor mats.
+These carpet mats does not need to be adhered to the floor.
+They loose-lay like a rug.

 - My wife has carpet protectors on the carpet that we'll replace with the peel and stick version.
 Can we use the plastic carpet protectors for the peel and stick tiles?